 - $20,000 per year for everyone else.

 The credit was first enacted in 1990 as part of the legislative compromise that led to the passage of House Bill 1017 and was intended to offset the sales tax on groceries for low-income households.
-Eligibility for the credit was expanded in 1998 but the amount has never been increased.
+Eligibility for the credit was expanded in 1998 but the amount has remained frozen at $40.
+The credit is refundable, meaning that it can be claimed in an amount that exceeds a taxpayer’s income tax liability.